How Much Protein Does My Dog Really Need?

 Dog food protein varieties are a minefield.
 There is such an overwhelming choice of pet food in the shops today and determining which one is best for your pooch can be a difficult decision.
+In this blog, our Burns’ nutrition team is here to explain the dog protein facts.

 Protein is a vital component of your dog’s food.
 It’s made up of amino acids and these amino acids are essential for tissue growth and repair.
 Protein can come from both animal and plant based sources, but high-quality animal sources often provide a better amino acid balance for dogs.